Samillynn/EasyLabel/README.md

 +waiting for the traffic light
 +waiting for pedistrians to pass

-What is the color of the car in front? white
+What is the color of the car in front? d white
 +black
 orange